 - climate change in the water sector

-- public infrastructure projects like level crossing removal
+- public infrastructure projects like the level crossing removal

-Public disclosure of your risks and adequacy of your risk management framework provides the public with confidence you’re actively considering future uncertainty.
-Some risks, such as climate change and cyber security, are of high interest to the community.
+Publicly disclosing your risks and the adequacy of your risk management framework provides the public with confidence that you’re actively considering future uncertainty.
+Some risks, such as climate change and cyber security, are of high community interest.
 Acknowledging these risks and the work being undertaken to address them can contribute to a more positive public reputation.